gerpy/rpm-install/README.md

 ## Syncthing

 I have an "Emulation" folder on my hardrive, with various ressources.
 I do syncthing extensively for convenience : if I want to add/edit sometging, I just do it on my PC and changes get synced automatically.
 My main shares are the following :
-- BIOS - Platforms (files sorted by patform, as an archive)
+- BIOS - Platforms (files sorted by patform, as an archive) -> ezrfv
 - BIOS - RetroArch (same but filtered and flattened)
 - ROMs sorted according the ES-DE folder naming scheme
 - A shared folder where I store APKs and drivers such as Turnip's to have them on my device for the - initiali install